Every day we deal with distractions, struggle to concentrate, and do our best not to procrastinate.

 - A Take-Home Message

-In the psychological literature, self-discipline often goes by self-control or willpower: “effortful regulation of the self by the self” (Duckworth, 2011, p.
+In the psychological literature, self-discipline is often called self-control or willpower: “effortful regulation of the self by the self” (Duckworth, 2011, p.
 2639).
 We’ll be using the terms interchangeably in this article.

-The APA provides a nice overview of a few key self-discipline characteristics that have been used by psychologists in the literature.
-It involves (Metcalfe & Mischel, 1999; Tagney et al., 2004; Moffitt et al., 2011):
+The American Psychological Association provides a nice overview of a few key self-discipline characteristics that have been used by psychologists, including (Metcalfe & Mischel, 1999; Tangney, Baumeister, & Boone, 2004; Moffitt et al., 2011):

-- The capacity to delay gratification, holding out against short-term temptations so we can meet longer-term goals; and
+- The capacity to delay gratification, holding out against short-term temptations so we can meet longer term goals

 There are numerous different theories about how self-discipline works and how we can tap into it to accomplish our goals.

-One of the most well-supported willpower theories concerns ego depletion: the idea that willpower is limited, that we rely on a finite reservoir of mental resources to resist temptation (Baumeister et al., 1998; Muraven & Baumeister, 2000; Gino et al., 2011).
+One of the most well-supported willpower theories concerns ego depletion: the idea that willpower is limited and we rely on a finite reservoir of mental resources to resist temptation (Baumeister, Bratslavsky, Muraven, & Tice, 1998; Muraven & Baumeister, 2000; Gino, Schweitzer, Mead, & Ariely, 2011).

 According to this theory, we use willpower daily to resist urges and push ourselves, until those resources dwindle or run out.

-Say we’ve stopped ourselves from telling off a co-worker, chosen fruit over chocolate at 3 pm, and held back from the bread rolls before dinner – this theory would view such acts as depleting events.
+Say we’ve stopped ourselves from yelling at a coworker in the morning, chosen fruit instead of chocolate at 3:00 p.m., and held back from the bread rolls before dinner.
+This theory would view such acts as depleting events.
 At the end of it, we theoretically have fewer mental resources to resist continued urges.
 We might then skip the gym in our ‘weakened state’ or take a cab home instead of walking.

-Early empirical support for ego depletion theory included the famous ‘cookie’ experiment conducted by social psychologist Baumeister and colleagues (1998).
-In this study, participants were asked to choose between snacking on cookies or radishes – guess which one required more willpower?
+Early empirical support for ego depletion theory included the famous ‘cookie’ experiment conducted by Baumeister et al. (1998).
+In this study, participants were asked to choose between snacking on cookies or radishes.
+Guess which one required more willpower?

 Afterward, they were given a puzzle to solve – an unsolvable puzzle, but they didn’t know it – to observe which group of participants would persevere longer.
 As the researchers predicted, those who had snacked on cookies persisted 11 minutes longer than those who had resisted them.